cloudnativelabs/kube-router/docs/user-guide.md

 ## Load balancing Scheduling Algorithms

-Kube-router uses LVS for service proxy.
+kube-router uses LVS for service proxy.
 LVS supports a rich set of [scheduling algorithms](https://en.wikipedia.org/wiki/Linux_Virtual_Server#Schedulers).
 The scheduling algorithm for a service is configured by means of annotations.
-The `round-robin` scheduler is used by default when a service is lacks the scheduler annotation.
+The `round-robin` scheduler is used by default when a service lacks the scheduler annotation.

 ```sh